empeopled/EMPires/empeopled INTRO readme.txt

-empeopled was first founded in 2012 and was, to our knowledge, one of the first if not the first DAO prototypes that lent BTC for yield in a communal treasury with communal governance (albeit on a centralized infrastructures, since that's all there was at the time).
+empeopled was first founded in 2012 and was one of the first (if not the first) DAO prototypes that lent BTC for yield in a communal treasury with communal governance (albeit on a centralized infrastructures, since that's all there was at the time).

 It was a bit too far ahead of its time and failed :)